Applications Open for the AHEF’s first round of grants for 2024-25 School Year

-The Anoka-Hennepin Educational Foundation (AHEF) has opened the first round of grants for the 2023-24 school year (the grant application is here).
-Grant awards typically range between $200 and $7,000 depending on the scope and depth of the proposed project.
+The Anoka-Hennepin Educational Foundation (AHEF) has opened the Spring round of grants for the 2024-25 school year (the grant application is here).
+Any teacher or Anoka-Hennepin Schools employee is able to submit a grant that cultivates innovative and equitable experiences for Anoka-Hennepin students.

 “It is because of our generous donors, that these funds are available to teachers and staff to benefit students,” said Tess DeGeest, Executive Director of the AHEF.
 “Donors make this possible because they care about kids, and they care about education.”

 All grant recipients commit to submitting a report on the impact of the grant-funded project along with photos, videos and/or testimonials of the grant’s impact on students.
-Applications close on March 31, 2023, with funds available after July 1, 2023, for implementation in the 2023-24 school year.
+Applications close on Friday, March 29, 2024 with funds available in August for the 2024-25 school year.

 Questions about the grant process should be directed to Tess DeGeest at 763-506-1107 or via email at Theresa.email@example.com.